MicrosoftDocs/SupportArticles-docs/support/windows/win32/memory-leak-occurs-printing-document.md

 ## Cause

-`Print.PrintSupport.Source.dll` is a system printing component that might leak approximately 300 bytes for each document printed.
+`Print.PrintSupport.Source.dll` is a system printing component that might leak approximately 300 bytes for each  printed document.

 ## Workaround

 To mitigate this issue, use one of the following methods:

-- Restart long running processes that print a large number of documents periodically.
+- Periodically restart long-running processes that print a large number of documents.

-- Print each document in a separate process.
+- Print each document using a separate process.